AhmedShafique313/AI_Engineer-with-python/README.md

 4. Python decorators: A decorator is a design pattern in Python that allows a user to add new functionality to an existing object without modifying its structure.
 Decorators are typically applied to functions, and they play a crucial role in enhancing or modifying the behavior of functions.
 [DataCamp](https://www.datacamp.com/tutorial/decorators-python)

+5. Python Iterators: An iterator is an object that contains a countable number of values.
+An iterator is an object that can be iterated upon, meaning that you can traverse through all the values.

 ### 3. Data Structures in Python
 1. Learn Data Structures from different courses.
 Here are the links of the courses which are freely available [Programiz](https://programiz.pro/learn/master-dsa-with-python)